-Greece: Largest effect on SMP comes from natural gas and electricity imports have22.
-June 2020. / SEE Energy News
+Greece: Largest effect on SMP comes from natural gas and electricity imports have, SEE Energy News

 The influence of more traditional energy sources is less significant for Greek System Marginal Prices (SMP).
 Natural gas prices and electricity imports have the largest effect on shaping the Greek SMP, namely wholesale electricity prices.